troessner/reek/CONTRIBUTING.md

 bundle exec rake
 ```

-Once you’re sure your copy of reek works create your own feature branch from our "master" branch:
+Once you’re sure your copy of Reek works create your own feature branch from our "master" branch:

 ```
 git checkout -b your_feature_or_fix_name